remla25-team12/operation/README.md

 ## About

 This project is an adaptation of the [Restaurant Sentiment Analysis](https://github.com/proksch/restaurant-sentiment) project.
-This repository serves as the central point of the project, containing the deployment configuration (`docker-compose.yaml`), installation instructions, and links to other components.
+This repository serves as the central point of the project, containing the Docker and Kubernetes deployment configurations, installation instructions, and links to other components.

 ## Relevant Repositories